-Mkoani district is located in South Pemba with an estimated population of 97,867 (47,460 males and 50,407 females).
+The district is located in South Pemba, where it is bordered by Chake district to the north and the Indian Ocean to the south, west and east13.
+It has an area of 207 km2 and a population of 97,867 (47,460 males and 50,407 females) based on the 2012 census.
 Economic activities include agriculture and fisheries as most important.
-North Pemba Region has more than 70% of the agricultural land in the island, cultivating cassava, paddy, maize, sweet potatoes, millet, sorghum, bananas and vegetables.
+South Pemba Region has more than 70% of the agricultural land in the island, cultivating cassava, paddy, maize, sweet potatoes, millet, sorghum, bananas and vegetables.
 Main cash crops are cloves, coconut and seaweeds.
 Tourism related activities are few and underdeveloped although the marine ecology of the area harbors the best coral reef diving sites in East Africa.
 Major environmental threats include beach erosion due to mangrove cutting and beach sand mining hence leaving the beaches prone to erosion due to uncontrolled currents and waves.

-Project location: Kangani Shehia has an estimated population of 6,308 (3069 males and 3239 females) and 889 households.
+Project location: Kangani Shehia has an estimated population of 6,308 (3069 males and 3239 females), 889 households and a relatively high household size of 5.4.
 Major livelihood activities include agriculture, livestock keeping, fisheries and seaweed farming.
-Most affected areas are Maotwe and Kwa Sharifu villages.
+Most salt-affected areas are Maotwe and Kwa Sharifu villages.
 Major climate change challenges include biodiversity loss, saltwater intrusion resulting in decreased area under cultivation and drought.
 Proposed measures include dike construction (about 500 meters), mangrove restoration and rainwater harvesting.
 Proposed livelihood improvement activities include vegetable production, livestock keeping, poultry and spice farming.